Cloudflare

 chapter Using a different mode for available modes.

-For more information about the connection object, refer to the Setup guide.
+For more information about the connection object when using LibSQL, refer to the Database guide.

 Now run the worker: